capaj/prisma-generator-checker/README.md

 ## How to use

-make sure you have `.env` file in your project.
+make sure you have `.env` file in your project root folder.

 Add this: